 - Work out an agreement with the tenant about how to resolve the repairs.
 Maybe it means hiring the tenant to do some of the work?
 (It's easiest for all if it's a separate contract) Maybe it means letting them live in another rental unit while the problems get resolved?
 Maybe it means helping them find a place to live in for a couple months while you're fixing the problem?
 There are lots of creative solutions possible here.

 - Lower the rent for the time that the repair problem is present.
 If you want a guideline, Madison General Ordinances have a chart for rent abatement that you might choose to follow.
-To find it, go here, click on "Chapter 32 - Landlord and Tenant" and then scroll down to page 32-8 for the beginning of the chart.
+To find it, go here.

 You should also know: We are not attorneys here at the TRC!
 And this isn't legal advice, either.
 If what we've written here doesn't sound right to you, talk about it with someone you trust.
 For help finding an attorney, check out our attorney referral list.